south-lacrosse/www-dev/docs/developer-info.md

     * Or make sure your repository is on the `main` branch, and up to date

         ```console
-        git checkout main
+        git switch main
         git pull
         ```

-1. Create a branch for the feature you are working on `git checkout -b descriptive-branch-name`
+1. Create a branch for the feature you are working on `git switch -c descriptive-branch-name`
 1. If you want to push your changes to GitHub then you will need to `git push --set-upstream origin branch-name` for the first push
 1. Once the feature is complete then you should check to see if the `main` branch has changed, so do a `git pull`, and then `git merge main`.
 If there are any changes then test, and repeat this step.
 1. Either